 However, not all small towns are close to the same type of nature.
-Small towns in the Midwest are probably closer to cornfields, and in the southwest, they are probably in deserts.
+Small towns in the Midwest are probably closer to cornfields, and in the southwest, they are perhaps in deserts.
 My family lived in a small town in central Illinois for the longest time.
-Although there were cornfields as far as the eye could see, there were still many options for natural activities within driving distance (Illini State Park was pretty close, as was the Kankakee river).
+Although there were cornfields as far as the eye could see, there were still many options for outdoor activities within driving distance (Illini State Park was pretty close, as was the Kankakee river).

-Other Considerations of Living in a Small Town
+Other Considerations of Small Town Life

 How Do People Survive in a Small Town?